Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

 ..
 Note::

    Closing a pool does not mean that baking stops.
 You continue baking but only using your own stake.
-If you wish to stop baking, you must :ref:`remove the baker<remove-baker-mw>`.
+If you wish to stop baking, you must :ref:`stop baking<remove-baker-mw>`.

 Update baker keys